-Details of the Board of directors, their appointment dated, length of service as independence status is as follows:
+Details of the Board of directors, their appointment dated, length of service and independence status is as follows:

-Director's name Appointment date Length of service at reporting date (full years) Independence status Ian Rodwell 18 years 1 Not-independent Chairman David Morrison 14 years 2 Executive Director, CEO Garry Lemair 1 July 2013 4 years Independent Non-Executive director Dean Capobianco 1 July 2013 4 years Independent Non-Executive director
+Director's name Appointment date as Director Resignation date as Director Length of service at reporting date (full years) Independence status Ian Rodwell 13 July 1981 18 years 1 Not-independent Chairman David Morrison 21 March 2011 14 years 2 Executive Director Garry Lemair 1 July 2013 18 October 2017 4 years Independent Non-Executive Director Dean Capobianco 1 July 2013 4 years Independent Non-Executive Director Alex Parsons 13 March 2018 <1 years CEO and Managing Director lan has been a director of the company since that date, assuming the role of Chairman in July 2013

 1 Ian Rodwell held the office of Managing Director from the date the company listed on the ASX in 1999, to 2004.
+However he was a director since 1981 prior to its listing.